Fox-Drone/BlueFox-Nexus/SECURITY.md

 ## Supported Versions

-BlueFox-Nexus is under active development.
+BlueFox is under active development.
 Security updates are only provided for the latest `main` branch.

 | Version        | Supported          |